Paternity and childcare leave in the civil service

 • Undifferentiated pediatric and neonatal resuscitation units.

-The application for paternity and childcare leave may be postponed in the event ofhospitalization of the child or death of the mother.
+The application for paternity and childcare leave may be postponed in the event ofhospitalization of the child or death of mother.

 Répondez aux questions successives et les réponses s’afficheront automatiquement